divineniiquaye/flight-routing/README.md

 ---

-Please note that the following snippets only covers how to use this router in a project without an existing framework using [DefaultMatcher] class.
+Please note that the following documentation only covers how to use this router in a project without an existing framework using [DefaultMatcher] class.
 If you are using a framework or/and a different `Flight\Routing\Interfaces\RouteMatcherInterface` class instance in your project, the implementation varies.

-It's not required, but you can set `namespace method parameter's value to eg: 'Demo\\Controllers\\';` to prefix all routes with the namespace to your controllers.
+It's not required, but you can set `namespace for classes eg: 'Demo\\Controllers\\';` to prefix all routes with the namespace to your controllers.
 This will simplify things a bit, as you won't have to specify the namespace for your controllers on each route.

 This library uses any [PSR-7] implementation, for the purpose of this tutorial, we wil use [biurad-http-galaxy] library to provide [PSR-7] complaint request, stream and response objects to your controllers and middleware